STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 Um, I don't know what he's doing now.

-Because a lot of people don't know what the hell homeland security investigations is or what they do.
+Because a lot of people don't know what the hell Homeland Security Investigations is or what they do.

-You know, the biggest agency in uh DHS and the second biggest law enforcement agency after the FBI.
+You know, the biggest agency in DHS and the second biggest law enforcement agency after the FBI.

 A lot of people don't know this.

-So uh yeah, let's get let's get to it.
+So, yeah, let's get to it.

 Protect our nation's borders.

-Uh we're international investigative agency.
+We're an international investigative agency.

 We have 200 offices in the United States and 63 offices around the world.

-You got enforcement removal operations, the deportation guys, then you got homeland security investigations, HSI who do the criminal investigations.
+Okay, and then ICE is broken up into two components: you got enforcement removal operations, the deportation guys, then you got homeland security investigations, HSI, who do the criminal investigations.

 I was on the HSI side.

-A very strong border security agency.
+Okay, very strong border security agency.

-And the foundation of HSI were the criminal investigators that used to work for the US Customs Service and the Immigration and Naturalization Service.
+And the foundation of HSI were the criminal investigators that used to work for the U.S. Customs Service and the Immigration and Naturalization Service.

-And now when the Department of Homeland Security was founded, HSI was created.
+And now, when the Department of Homeland Security was founded, HSI was created.

 Our investigative spectrum is very, very broad, but it's important to remember that it's all based in border security.